 Table 1 summarizes the various clinical muscle strength or quality cut-points validated in various studies: absolute [90] or relative [63] muscle strength; Upper [12] and lower [12] muscle quality.

-Clinical muscle strength cut-point was assessed as previously described [91], with type I corresponding to a value ranging from 1 to 2 standard deviations and type II corresponds to a value 2 SDs below the mean value of our young reference population [91].
-This reference population was composed of young healthy women and young healthy men aged 18 to 30 years.
+Clinical muscle strength cut-point was assessed as previously described [91], with type I corresponding to a value ranging from 1 to 2 standard deviations and type II corresponds to a value 2 SDs below the mean value of the reference population (i.e. healthy men and women aged 18 to 30 years) [91].

 Muscle power was estimated using the 10 repetitions sit to stand equation [92] muscle mass and body weight using a bio-impedancemeter, and handgrip strength using a Lafayette dynamometer.
 All these tests were chosen since it is clinically feasible.